danielbyler/model-describer/README.rst

    #Send To Boss As Attachment With No Additional Editing
     EV.save('/filepathtoboss')

 model-describer helps fill that gap for you.
 These error charts group the level of error by type and show where the error vary for different parts of different variables.
-Again, only one line of code is required to run it
+Again, only one line of code is required to run it.

 .. code-block:: python